JackTan25/HybridSearch2026/docs/references/faq.md

 ## Where can I find a benchmark report of your database?

-You can find a benchmark report on Infinity, the AI-native database, [here](../references/benchmark.md).
+You can find a benchmark report on hybridsearch, the AI-native database, [here](../references/benchmark.md).